GOTO-OBS/gtecs-obs/README.md

 ### Setting up the database

-Make sure MariaDB is installed (recommended over MySQL).
+Make sure MariaDB is installed and configured (recommended over MySQL).

-Start a session as root:

-    mysql -u root -p

-Setup the `goto_obs` database by sourcing from the schema included in this repository:

-    mysql> source schema.sql
+Then run the `setup_obs.db` script to create a blank database with all the required tables.

 ### Configuration